zhengquantao/SequenceMatcher/README.md

 <summary>Usage</summary>

 ### Code
-You may also be used directly in a Java environment
+You may also be used directly in a Java environment and output the same result as Python
 ```java
 class Main {
     public static void main(String[] args) {